ccqpein/ccQ-Emacs-d/README.md

 ### Install

-Install emacs, I install from source code by using `install.sh` of this repo:
+Install emacs, I install from source code by using `install.lisp` of this repo:

 ```
 sbcl --load ./install.lisp